The Burkiss Way: Format

+The theme music for the show is Brass Band Boogie by the G.U.S Footwear Band (from EMI 33SX 1455 Bandstand No.6).
+As played on the show it has been sped up from 33 1/3 rpm to 78 rpm, hence its rather peculiar tinny sound.

 Contributors

 In the first series Chris Emmett made several appearances as a dirty old man; in episode 2, his character became prime minister thanks to the Burkiss Way.
 The fourth episode of series one, "Solve Murders the Burkiss Way", featured the voice as "Eric Pode of Croydon" as a disguise of mass-murderess "Beatrice Crint of Chingford".
 The same voice was used in the next episode, "Keep Unfit the Burkiss Way", as "Ron Pode of Hackney" and from series 2 this voice resumed as Eric Pode of Croydon, becoming one of the show's few recurring characters and the only one not a parody of a real person.
 He is a man with unsavoury habits, inspired by Round the Horne's "J. Peasemold Gruntfuttock".
 Each week he is interviewed by Fred Harris's character, who calls him Mister Croydon, is disgusted by his habits and puns, and always remarks, "isn't he a panic".
 This was one of the show's two catchphrases, the other being "there will now be a short intermission".
 There was usually a series of linked sketches through each episode, the intermission sketches providing a break.

 The fact that Douglas Adams had written for the show did not prevent his becoming a target for satire.
 He was parodied as Mister Different Adams whose catchphrase is "I see comedy as a kind of...".
 Adams's The Hitchhiker's Guide to the Galaxy was also a target; the 1979 Christmas show (Eric Pode of Croydon's Easter Special) closes with Peter Jones as his HHGTTG character, The Book, attempting to vilify BBC Radio 4 for broadcasting The Burkiss Way, but in typical fashion, he is cut off in mid-sentence.